activist-org/.github/profile/README.md

 [![twitter](https://img.shields.io/badge/Twitter-1DA1F2.svg?logo=twitter&logoColor=ffffff)](https://twitter.com/activist_org)
 [![instagram](https://img.shields.io/badge/Instagram-8134AF.svg?logo=instagram&logoColor=ffffff)](https://instagram.com/activist_org)

-**activist** is a community of political activists, volunteers and open-source developers creating tools to help people make a difference in the issues that matter most.
+**activist** is a community of political activists, volunteers and open-source developers creating tools to help people make a difference in the issues that matter most to them.
 Our current project is the [MVP for activist.org](https://github.com/activist-org/activist), a central platform to find and discover political events and organizations.
 Once the web version is up and running we'll then shift our focus to native apps in [activist-Android](https://github.com/activist-org/activist-Android) and [activist-iOS](https://github.com/activist-org/activist-iOS).

 We strive to be an inclusive community.
 Coders and open-source supporters of any level are welcome!